drudewerk/drudewerk.github.io/termsofservice.markdown

 permalink: /tos/
 ---

-# Terms of Service for JSON Import & Export by Drudewerk Add-On for Google Sheets
+# Terms of Service for JSON Import & Export by Drudewerk Add-On for Google Sheets™

 ## Introduction

-These Terms of Service govern your use of the JSON Import & Export by Drudewerk add-on for Google Sheets (the "Add-On").
+These Terms of Service govern your use of the JSON Import & Export by Drudewerk add-on for Google Sheets™ (the "Add-On").
 By using the Add-On, you agree to these Terms.
 If you do not agree, please do not use the Add-On.

 ## No Responsibility for Negative Outcomes